 As of 2021, George Lazenby is the youngest actor to portray 007, at age 29 during filming.
 The rest of the actors and their ages, in no particular order: Sir Sean Connery, 31; Sir Roger Moore, 45; Timothy Dalton, 40; Pierce Brosnan, 41; and Daniel Craig, 38.

-During the filming at Piz Gloria, the cast and crew received their per diems in cash.
+During filming at Piz Gloria, the cast and crew received their per diems in cash.
 Upon seeing George Lazenby with a suitcase stuffed full of cash, Telly Savalas invited him to a late-night poker game that he regularly held with crew members, and promptly relieved Lazenby of having to carry so much extra weight.
-Upon hearing of this, Harry Saltzman visited the location, joined the game over Savalas's protests, and won back Lazenby's money.
+Upon hearing of this, producer Harry Saltzman visited the location, joined the game over Savalas' protests, and won back Lazenby's money.
 He then informed Savalas in no uncertain terms that he was not to victimize his "boy" (Lazenby) again.